ndwarshuis/org-sql/README.md

 ## Database Preparation

-Since `org-sql` cannot assume it has superuser access to your database and/or filesystem, external configuration will be necessary in almost all cases before running any commands with this package.
+Since `org-sql` cannot assume it has superuser access to your database and/or filesystem, external configuration will be necessary in many cases before running any commands with this package.

 ### SQLite